gillgurpinderr/collaborative-travel-planner/README.md

 # WanderSync

-WanderSync is a collaborative travel planner will be an app that uses data science to analyze travel preferences and behaviors of a group of friends planning a trip.
+WanderSync is a collaborative travel planner that uses data science to analyze travel preferences and behaviors of a group of friends planning a trip.